 This classy solution will cost about $75 per hour, but you can easily split the expense among four or five couples.
 In addition to a nice tip, slip the driver the phone numbers of the parents of all the teens in the limo, says Gary Direnfeld, executive director of the I Promise Program, which promotes responsible teen driving.

 If limos aren't available, then become your own limousine service and chauffeur your teen.
 "Act like a real chauffeur and stay out of their way," Direnfeld advises.
 Another thing you can do to spiff up the evening is rent a convertible or a big luxury car.
 Bonus: You get to drive it around with a big grin while they're dancing.

 Make sure your teens understand that you will provide a pickup service at any hour.
-"Make an explicit agreement that you will pick them up and not ask any questions -- at least not that night," says Wendy Hamilton, the national president of Mothers Against Drunk Driving.
-And give them a cell phone before they leave.
+"Make an explicit agreement that you will pick them up and not ask any questions—at least not that night," says Wendy Hamilton, the national president of Mothers Against Drunk Driving.